GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ranger: multiplicative damage that doesn't boost Headhunter

 ### Tips/tricks
+- activity completion rewards are proximity based, so wait for others to be close before completing them
 - any type of armor on kill works with skill kills and the Plague of the Outcasts debuff from Pestilence
 - critical hit damage isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance headshots remove helmets